Reenforcements/VerilogDE2115AudioFilters/README.md

 ####Filters
 For a demonstration of the filters, please see the "AudioSample.wav" in the root directory of the project.
 The progression of the filters is: unfiltered, high pass, low pass, mid pass, and unfiltered.

+##Conclusion
+The DE2-115 board was utilized to perform digital signal processing on audio that was streamed through the board.
+The Wolfson WM8731 was initialized through the use of I<sup>2</sup>C. The WM8731 was clocked by the FPGA to allow for sending and receiving of digital samples from the IC.
+The FPGA was also configured to allow the user to modify the audio with a low, mid, or high pass filter as the audio passed through it.
+The visualizer looks pretty neat, too.

 ##Citations
 Citations were made throughout the document with appropriate links.
 A full list of sources consulted and resources used while developing this project are as follows: